jes/notes/watchmaking.md

 [2023-09-14](20230914.md): I made an escape wheel using the 1mm end mill.

+[2023-10-05](20231005.md): I tried to use the superglue method to cut an escape wheel, and it got flicked off the glue.
+It may be better to do the crossing out straight on the end of the bar, before parting off the disc.

 **TODO: I haven't actually tried this.**

 With the completed gear still attached to the superglue arbor in the collet chuck, transfer